Conformal Inference for Online Prediction with Arbitrary Distribution Shifts: Methodology

-Through this lens, ACI can be viewed as a gradient descent procedure with respect to the sequence of convex losses $\{\ell(\beta_t,\cdot)\}$.
-After making this observation, we can then learn $\gamma$ using popular methods from the online convex optimization literature.
-In particular, we will employ an exponential re-weighting scheme originally proposed by Vovk \cite{Vovk1990} and refined in \cite{Wintenberger2017,Gradu2021}.
-We refer to the resulting procedure as fully adaptive conformal inference (FACI, Algorithm \ref{alg:faci}).
-This algorithm takes as input a candidate set of values for $\gamma$ and constructs a corresponding candidate set of $\alpha_t$ by running multiple versions of ACI in parallel with each value of $\gamma$.
-The final value of $\alpha_t$ output at time $t$ is then chosen from these candidate values by evaluating their historical performance.
+We refer to the resulting procedure as dynamically-tuned adaptive conformal inference (DtACI, Algorithm \ref{alg:faci}).
+This algorithm takes as input a candidate set of values for $\gamma$ and constructs a corresponding candidate set of values for $\alpha_t$ by running multiple versions of ACI in parallel.
+In the convex optimization literature these parallel sequences are typically referred to as experts.
+The final value of $\alpha_t$ output at time $t$ is then chosen from among these experts by evaluating their historical performance.
 In effect, we learn the optimal value of $\gamma$ in an online fashion, enabling dynamic calibration of the prediction set to the size of the distribution shift in the environment.

-The observant reader may be perplexed to note that Algorithm \ref{alg:faci} contains two unknown parameters (namely, $\sigma$ and $\eta$) as opposed to the single unknown value, $\gamma$, appearing in the original ACI algorithm.
-In Section \ref{sec:theory}, we will outline a simple procedure for choosing $\sigma$ and $\eta$ that does not involve any unknown quantities.
+Before moving on we note that Algorithm \ref{alg:faci} is not completely parameter free.
+In fact, while we have removed the need for an unknown step-size parameter, this has come at the cost of adding two unknown weight parameters, $\eta$ and $\sigma$.
+While this may initially appear to be problematic, in Section \ref{sec:theory}, we will outline a simple procedure for choosing $\sigma$ and $\eta$ that does not involve any unknown quantities.
 This contrasts sharply with the situation for $\gamma$ in which an optimal choice requires an in-depth knowledge of the distribution shift.
-Additionally, in some environments the size of the distribution shift may vary over time and any single value for $\gamma$ can be suboptimal, while a single choice for $\sigma$ and $\eta$ can still give good coverage.
-Indeed, we will validate empirically that our choices for $\sigma$ and $\eta$ lead to good performance in a variety of situations for which any single value of $\gamma$ fails to provide consistent coverage.
+Moreover, in some environments the size of the distribution shift can vary over time and a single constant value for $\gamma$ can perform poorly.
+For example, in Section \ref{sec:simulated_data} we demonstrate a setting in which adaptively tuning $\gamma$ allows us to quickly respond to an abrupt change in the environment, while a more stationary choice of $\gamma$ lags behind.
+This issue does not exist for $\sigma$ and $\eta$ and we provide extensive empirical evidence demonstrating that a single choice of these parameters performs well across a large variety of environments.
+Finally, a more theoretical discussion on the optimal settings for $\sigma$ and $\eta$ that justifies a specific fixed choice for these parameters can be found at the end of Section \ref{sec:reg_bounds}.